Minden: Enterprises

 Minden is location of several middle-sized companies without a dominating industrial branch.
 As it is typical for the East Westphalian economy, most of the Minden firms are small or middle-sized and often yet in ownership of the founder's family.
 No Minden firm is listed in the German premium stock indices DAX and MDAX, neither in the small-company index SDAX or the TecDAX for technological companies.
 Most of the greater firms have the status of private limited legal entities (Gesellschaft mit beschränkter Haftung) or partnerships (Kommanditgesellschaft).

 Melitta with headquarters in Minden is well known by consumers for its coffee products.
-The Strothmann corn brandy of rye distilled liquor is produced here by the Wilhelm Strothmann Brennereien that is now part of the Berentzen group.
+The Strothmann corn brandy of rye distilled liquor is produced here by the Wilhelm Strothmann destilleries that is now part of the Berentzen group.

 Siegfried PharmaChemikalien Minden (former Knoll AG and lateron part of the BASF, now subsidiary of Siegfried AG in Switzerland) produces pharmacy chemicals as ephedrine, coffein and theophylline.
 Another notable firm is Follmann, which produces special dyes and adhesives.
 Ornamin Kunststoffwerke is a designer and producer of innovative plastic utensils like tableware and "To Go"-vessels, located in Minden since 1955.

-The Harting Technologiegruppe, an electronics company originally founded in 1945, built an impressive administration centre near to a former Prussian barracks area in the Glacis belt; the main locations of production were moved since 1950 to the nearby towns of Espelkamp and Rahden.
+The Harting Technology Group, an electronics company originally founded in 1945, built an administration centre near to a former Prussian barracks area in the Glacis belt; the main locations of production were moved since 1950 to the nearby towns of Espelkamp and Rahden.
 WAGO Kontakttechnik has its main location in the north of the town centre and produces connector products for the electric and electronic industry.
-Schoppe und Faeser was a producer of electronics that has been taken over by the ABB Group.
+Schoppe und Faeser was a producer of electronics that has been taken over by ABB.
 Rose & Krieger, a subsidiary of Phoenix Mecano, produces technical components.
-The over 100 year old Altendorf GmbH firm produces machine tools including the world leading circular trim saws.
+The over 100-year-old Altendorf GmbH firm produces machine tools including the world leading circular trim saws.

-The German retail food corporation Edeka has a regional office and distribution centre (Edeka Minden-Hannover) situated in Minden.
-The office is responsible for a large area from the North Sea to the Eastern German border.
-A 100%-subsidiary of Edeka is the low-price supermarket chain NP-Markt with administrative seat in Minden, as well as the regional retailer WEZ (25% ownership).
+The German retail food corporation Edeka has a regional office and distribution centre (Edeka Minden-Hannover) in Minden.
+The office is responsible for a large zone from the North Sea to north-east Germany including local branches of its 100%-subsidiary, low-price supermarket NP-Markt, as some functions of retailer WEZ (25% ownership).

 The DB Systemtechnik (German railway system technology) deals with the development of rail vehicles and railway system equipment.

-The savings bank Sparkasse Minden-Lübbecke, a regional Sparkasse, has its main administration in Minden.
+The regional savings bank Sparkasse Minden-Lübbecke has its main administration in Minden.